mmauthoor/tic-tac-tigerking/README.md

 # tic-tac-tigerking

 Sit back and enjoy the chaotic energy of the colourful characters from Netflix's *Tiger King* through the classic game of tic tac toe.
 Who will win?
 Who will lose?
 Who will ride a jet ski into the sunset?
 Only your tic tac toe skills will decide!
 Inspired by season 2 of *Tiger King*, this game aims to deliver those mid-2000s online flash animation game vibes that we all remember from countless wasted hours in our teenage years.
 The design and CSS leans hard into the trashy, Vegas casino look.
+Play it [here](https://mmauthoor.github.io/tic-tac-tigerking/).

 ## Technologies & installation